microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-03.md

 In this challenge you will troubleshoot queries in stuck, not running queries and will optimize query executions.

+You can find all the files for this challnge into the Zip file provided by your coach at this path: _./Resources/Challenge-03/_

 ## Description

 **Learning objectives:**